-|Our Windows version||Windows 10|
+|Our Windows version||Windows 11|

-|How long we tested||4 weeks|
+|How long we tested||1 week|

-|Number of tested tools||12|
+|Number of tested tools||13|

-Kick off the program and choose the disk where you last saw the missing files
+Kick off the program and choose the disk where you will perform the recovery

 Avoid suspicious emails and files.
 Suspicious emails are rife with phishing emails and other forms of malicious files.
 Accessing the contents of these emails could severely compromise the security of your computer.
 This could lead to hackers accessing your machine, putting your important files in jeopardy.
 So if you see a suspicious email, simply delete it.